 Did Elon Musk Go to College?

-- Elon Musk earned two bachelor's degrees but dropped out of a Stanford University Ph.D. program.
+- Elon Musk earned two bachelor's degrees from the University of Pennsylvania but dropped out of a Stanford University Ph.D. program.

 - Musk recruits students from competitive universities for Tesla, SpaceX, and other ventures.

-Elon Musk is once again the richest person in the world.
+Elon Musk lost the top spot for the richest person in the world.

-Musk traces his passion for technology to undergrad years spent obsessing over the internet, renewable energy, and space, according to Ashlee Vance’s biography of the entrepreneur.
+The controversial billionaire traces his passion for technology to his undergrad years spent obsessing over the internet, renewable energy, and space, according to Ashlee Vance’s biography of the billionaire.